-Propane and other Liquified Petroleum Gases (LPG) are shipped in container sizes from less than 1 ounce, to over 34,000 gallons (railcar).
+Propane and other Liquified Petroleum Gases (LPG) are commonly shipped in container sizes from less than 1 ounce, to over 34,000 gallons (railcar).
 Cigarette lighters, hand held torches, spray cans, semi trailers and rail cars can all be used as a vessel to hold propane and other LPG's.

-Normally small cylinders (less than 4 lbs.) are used to supply propane vapor and do not have a dip tube (80% liquid tube).
+Normally small cylinders (less than 100 lbs.) are used to supply propane vapor and do not have a dip tube (80% liquid tube).
 If a cylinder that was designed to supply vapor only is inverted, liquid will be expelled from the vapor opening.
-If this happens, place the cylinder in an upright position to convert the leak back to vapor.